openstack/openstack-ansible/doc/source/install-guide/targethosts-prepare.rst

 #.
 Configure NTP to synchronize with a suitable time source.

 #.
-Reboot the host to activate the changes.
+Reboot the host to activate the changes and use new kernel.

 Deploying SSH keys
 ~~~~~~~~~~~~~~~~~~